 NYC is bustling with people and vehicles at every hour of the day.
 While driving an RV through those streets may be challenging, it's not impossible.
 City buses, freight trucks, and other larger vehicles drive them every day, so there’s no reason you can’t either.
 The main difference is that they do it every day and you don't.

-Pro Tip: We don’t recommend trying to navigate NYC streets if you’re a rookie RVer, experience and knowing your rig from head to toe is necessary.
+Pro tip: Don’t try to navigate NYC streets if you’re a rookie RVer.
+Experience and knowing your rig from head to toe is necessary.
 If you rent an RV, steer clear of New York City, too.

 RVs are also not allowed on any New York State Parkways if your rig meets the following criteria:

 - Carrying rooftop cargo

 - Is classified as a trailer or moving van